TheForwardDev/doc/en/fields/index.md

 They are used in the `FormBuilder` for building forms, in the `TableBuilder` for creating tables, as well as in forming filters for `ModelResource` (CrudResource).
 They can also be used in your custom pages and even outside the admin panel, both as objects and directly in **Blade**.

-Fields are elements of a form, so their default rendering state is simply an HTML form element.

 Creating an instance of a field is very simple.
 There is a convenient `make()` method, and for basic usage, it is sufficient to specify the label and name of the field.